Jimbaran Fish Market: Pick Your Own Seafood Feast!

 Some of the establishments have live music but you’ll be able to hear/see it from any of them.
 When I went there, the singer was a bit off with the tone and the live music was lackluster.

 The fish is cooked within an hour but on busy nights you may have to wait longer.
-Some of the reviews in Google Maps mention waiting times of up to 3 hours and I’m not sure how I’d’ve reacted if I had to wait 3 hours.
+Some of the reviews mention waiting times of up to 3 hours and I’m not sure how I’d’ve reacted if I had to wait 3 hours.
 Our seafood came in about 30 minutes.

 Seafood Taste Test